andrewt0301/hse-acos-course/docs/part1ca/11_Caches/lecture.md

    `2×3=6` experiments in total.
 Report the cache hit rate.

+1. Write a program that:

+   * burns out default fully associative cache with 100% misses;
+   * does this in cycle (if previously not);
+   * fills only 256 bytes of memory without a gap.

 1. Write a program that utilizes memory sparsely, so that its footprint is 100% misses 2-way associative cache.
    However, it fits (almost) into a 4-way associative cache with 16 blocks.